gammasoft71/gammasoft71/xtd.md

 # Download and install

-Before running examples you must download and install xtd.forms.
+Before running examples you must download and install xtd.
 To download and install it read [downloads](https://github.com/gammasoft71/xtd/tree/master/docs/downloads.md) file.